S1ro1/S1ro1/README.md

 - :seedling: My current focus in on understanding the internals of GPUs and distributed communication

-- :books: I spend most of my free time learning new stuff which I currently obsess over
+- :books: I like to read papers and blogs related to reinforcement learning of LLMs

 ---